NiyiOsinowo/Optimal-Control/Systems/README.md

 $\dot{y}=g(y, u)$(6)
 where  $g(y, u)=f(x, \dot{x}, u)$ simply "unstacks" the state and velocity from  $y$ .
 Now all of the machinery of first-order systems can be applied to the second order system.
 This can also be done for dynamic systems of order 3 and higher, wherein all derivatives are stacked into a single vector.

+## Control Theory <a id ="6"></a>
+Control theory is the branch of mathematics that deals with the controlling the behavior of dynamical systems to achieve a desired behavior.

+### Basic terminology of control theory <a id ="7"></a>

+### Challenges that may arise when controlling a system <a id ="8"></a>

+### Methods of control <a id ="9"></a>
+Feedback/closed-loop control is a control system that adjusts its output based on measured differences between the actual output and the desired output, with the goal of reducing those differences over time.
+Open-loop control is a control system that does not adjust its output based on measured differences between the actual output and the desired output.
+### Markov Decision Processes <a id ="10"></a>
+A Markov Decision Process (MDP) is a mathematical framework for modeling decision-making in situations where outcomes are partially random and partially under the control of a decision maker.
+An MDP is a 5-tuple $(S,A,P,R,\gamma)$, where:

+- $S$ is a set of states
+- $A$ is a set of actions
+- $P(s'|s,a)$ is the transition probability from state $s$ to state $
+- $R(s,a,s')$ is the reward function
+- $\gamma$ is the discount factor

+The goal of an MDP is to find a policy $\pi(a|s)$ that maximizes the expected cumulative reward over an infinite horizon.

+## Optimization Problems <a id ="11"></a>
+Optimization problems are problems that involve finding the best solution among a set of possible solutions.
+In the context of dynamical systems, optimization problems often involve finding the control inputs that minimize or maximize a cost function over time.